pathfinder177/blockchain_go/doc/WALLET.md

         - delete wallet

 ## Projecting
-1. All connections are handled in apart goroutine
+1. All connections are handled in apart goroutine(both)
+2. Graceful shutdown(both)
+3. Rate limiting(client)

-Approach 1: create all web part then integrate it with blockchain Approach 2: create from inside to outside so start with backend
+Approach 1: create all web part then integrate it with blockchain Approach 2: create from inside to outside: start with backend

-Place wallet app files in respective directories built and run binary file will use wallet and blockchain files in cmd dir

 ### Handlers